How To Clean Lampshades

 • Fully submerge the shade

-• Rinse the lampshade with clear water
+• Rinse with clean water

 • Pat dry to remove excess water

-How to clean yellowing lampshades
+How to clean a yellowing lampshade